loveencounterflow/intertype/README.md

 look at `declaration.template` (which is copied to `Type::template`) and find its value to be `undefined` (which is what JavaScript returns for unset properties).
 According to the rules, `undefined` is coerced to `null`, therefore `null` is assumed to be the created new value for the type in question.
-This value, however, will still have to survive the implicit check using `Intertype::validate()` and fail unless the type's ISA method accepts `null`s.
+This value, however, will still have to survive the implicit check using `Intertype::validate()`—which will likely fail, unless the type's ISA method accepts `null`s.

 > *In the below tables*
 > * *an em-dash '—' indicates an unset property (which most of the time subsumes a property explicitly set to